Qovery/documentation/website/docs/using-qovery/configuration/organization/labels-annotations.md

 ## Edit an annotation group

-You can edit your annotation group to add/remove/edit labels or update the scope.
+You can edit your annotation group to add/remove/edit annotations or update the scope.
 If this annotation group was already used in your services.
 You will have to redeploy them for these changes to be taken into account.

 ## Delete an annotation group